 Dr. Ramesh Bhandari: A Biographical Sketch

-He has more than six years of classroom teaching experience at the undergraduate, graduate, and advanced graduate levels at Carnegie-Mellon University, Virginia Polytechnic Institute & State University, and New Mexico State University.
+He has mentored students, research interns, and coworkers during the course of his career, resulting in original work with publications.
+He has seven years of physics classroom teaching experience at the undergraduate, graduate, and advanced graduate levels at Carnegie-Mellon University, Virginia Polytechnic Institute & State University, and New Mexico State University.
+He has served on several technical committes including Ph.D. examination committees.

 In his spare time, he likes to play tennis, swim, do yoga, read, watch sports, and engage in intellectual as well as light conversations.